xdmushui/partner-center-sdk/develop/subscription-resources.md

 | endDate    | string in UTC date time format                                 | The end date of the subscription.                                    |
 | attributes | [ResourceAttributes](utility-resources.md#resourceattributes)  | The metadata attributes.                                             |

-## <span id="SubscriptionRegistrationStatus"/><span id="subscriptionregistrationstatus"/><span id="SUBSCRIPTIONREGISTRATIONSTATUS"/>SubscriptionRegistrationStatus
+## SubscriptionRegistrationStatus

-Describes the collection of links attached to a subscription resource.
+The **SubscriptionRegistrationStatus** resource describes the collection of links attached to a subscription resource.

 | Property           | Type                               | Description                                                                           |
 |--------------------|------------------------------------|---------------------------------------------------------------------------------------|
 | subscriptionId     | string                             | The subscription identifier.                                                          |
 | status             | string                             | Indicates the registration status: "registered", "registering" or "notregistered".    |

-## <span id="SupportContact"/><span id="supportcontact"/><span id="SUPPORTCONTACT"/>SupportContact
+## SupportContact

-Represents a support contact for a customer's subscription.
+The **SupportContact** resource represents a support contact for a customer's subscription.

 | Property        | Type                                                           | Description                                                                     |
 |-----------------|----------------------------------------------------------------|---------------------------------------------------------------------------------|